Brand Identity

 For example, a web designer may have the following personality traits: Unconventional, creative and reliable.
 These characteristics work in the direction of customer benefit.
 Of course, every person and every company has more than a few of these characteristics.
 However, marketing is about extracting the ones that are relevant to the customer and drawing attention to the characteristics that are of benefit to customers.

-If the web designer also considers themselves to be honest and independent, this is fine, but does not bring any particular benefit to their customers, which should be emphasized.
+If the web designer also considers themselves to be honest and independent, this is fine, but does not bring any particular benefit to their customers, which should be emphasised.
 If the person were an IT or financial consultant, communicating these two values would be essential.

 The other side of brand tonality, on the other hand, works in the direction of the brand image.
 These are the relationship characteristics with the customer.
-These should be the characteristics that can be experienced directly in communication.
-This is not primarily about the benefits, but about the interpersonal "chemistry".
+These should be the characteristics that can be directly experienced in communication.
+This is not primarily about the benefits, but about the interpersonal “chemistry”.
 For example, contact with the web designer should always create the feeling: He is helpful, competent and gets straight down to business.

 The brand image – How do I present myself?